wrench1815/wrench1815/README.md

 Myself Hardeep Kumar.
 I usually use wrench1815 as my alias on Internet.

-I'm a Programmer, Web Dev, CSE Student and Blogger.
+I'm a Programmer, CSE Student and Blogger.

 I write on [Infoaddaz](https://infoaddaz.com) and [Medium](https://medium.com/@hardeepkumar1815)